The harvest is coming in. The kitchen is buzzing.

 Electricity came along and refrigerating and freezing foods became possible.
 This reduced the need to clabber milk and make cheese to preserve it, and sped up the processing and preserving of meats.

 Home processing to preserve food can easily be done using the pickling method.
-It takes little equipment and some imagination to create beautiful and flavorful preserved foods.
+It takes very little equipment and a bit of some imagination to create beautiful and flavorful preserved foods.

 There are two ways to pickle food: The long way, using salt; or the short way, using vinegar.

 All you need is your jars or a crock, a sharp knife, and some food you want to preserve.
 The basics all start here.